zgilkerson/azure-pipelines-agent/docs/preview/pipeline.md

       after_publish:

 # In our resource list a self reference type is inferred by the system.
 The name 's' has been chosen in this
-# case for backward compatibility with the location of $(build.sourcedirectory).
+# case for backward compatibility with the location of $(build.sourcesdirectory).
 resources:
   - name: s
     type: self